bcarruthers/garnet/README.md

 - **Events**: Events can be arbitrary types, but preferably structs.
 Subscribers such as systems receive batches of events with no guaranteed ordering among the subscribers.
 Any additional events raised during event handling are run after all the original event handlers complete, thereby avoiding any possibility of reentrancy but complicating synchronous behavior.
 Also note that events intentionally decouple publishers and subscribers, and since dispatching events is typically not synchronous within the ECS, it can be difficult to trace the source of events when something goes wrong (no callstack).

 - **Coroutines**: Coroutines allow capturing state and continuing processing for longer than the handling of a single event.
-They can be used to achieve synchronous behavior despite the asynchronous nature of event handling.
+They are implemented as sequences and can be used to achieve synchronous behavior despite the asynchronous nature of event handling.
 This is one of the few parts of the code which incurs allocation.

+- **Scheduling**: Coroutines run until they encounter a yield statement, which can tell the scheduler to either wait for a time duration or to wait until all nested processing has completed.
+Nested processing refers to any coroutines created as a result of events sent by the current coroutine, allowing a stack-like flow and ordering of events.

 - **Multithreading**: It's often useful to run physics in parallel with other processing that doesn't depend on its output, but the event system currently has no built-in features to facilitate multiple threads reading or writing.
 Instead, parallel execution is implemented at a higher level actor system, or you can implement your own multithreaded systems.